stocktwits/socket_server/README.md

 Reached over 140k socket connections without redis subscriptions.
 Reached 48k socket connections with each connection subscribing to redis.
 Once this needs to be scaled up, we can reach more connections by adding more redis slaves.

+Each app instance needs to run on its own port and load balanced to attain session affinity.
+Attained by JSESSIONID cookie or by the SSL connection.